tztechno/gaussian-splat-streaming-viewer/README.md

 # Gaussian Splat Streaming Viewer

-I'd be happy to translate that into English\!

-# Gaussian Splat Streaming Viewer

 A driver's-eye Gaussian Splatting viewer that automatically streams and loads large-scale scenes.

 ## ✨ Features